-- □ Make sure the handicap Type A kitchens have at least 9'3" wall-to-wall space to allow for 5' clear floor space. - □ Make sure the range location has room for a work station beside it in Type A units. - □ In Type B units, make sure the finished cabinet-to-cabinet distance in walking paths is at least 40". - □ Make sure Type A units and all elderly units get a dual remote wall switch to the range hood. - □ Make sure the range receptacle is mounted in such a way as to allow the range to fit flush against the kitchen wall.
+- ☐ Make sure the handicap Type A kitchens have at least 9'3" wall-to-wall space to allow for 5' clear floor space. - □ Make sure work station is beside range in Type A units.
+Work stations should not be installed beside a sheetrock wall. - □ In Type B units, make sure the finished cabinet-to-cabinet distance in walking paths is at least 42". - □ Make sure Type A units and all elderly units get a dual remote wall switches to the range hood. - □ Make sure the range receptacle is mounted in such a way as to allow the range to fit flush against the kitchen wall.